UNITARIAN UNIVERSALIST CURRICULUM AND RESOURCE DEVELOPERS

 I file a copyright form on everything.
 It now costs $30 and takes about nine months to hear back from the feds.

+Have you received permission to use material?
+What was the cost involved?
 Yes What was the cost involved?
 No cost

 I have never had to pay anyone yet, partly because I use very little material of other people.
 With only one exception, people have been very courteous about giving permission.

+Has your material that you have created been used inappropriately, such as without permission?
 In spite of the copyright, I found some of my illustrations used in someone else's curriculum - an experienced DRE who should have asked and acknowledged the source.